ankurgenomics/gwas_nf/README.md

 The pipeline involves the following steps:

 1. **Splitting Genotype Data by Ethnicity**:
    The pipeline begins by splitting the genotype data into separate datasets based on the ethnic groups provided in the `samples.txt` file.
 The script used for this step can be found at [Python_scripts](https://github.com/ankurgenomics/gwas_nf/blob/main/Python_scripts/README).
-The input files are available at [https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/INPUT/RAW_data](https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/INPUT/RAW_data).
+The input files are available at [INPUT/RAW_data](https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/INPUT/RAW_data).
-   The Python script used for splitting the genotype data is located at [https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/split_genotype_by_ethinicity_2.py](https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/split_genotype_by_ethinicity_2.py).
+   The Python script used for splitting the genotype data is [split_genotype_by_ethinicity_2.py](https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/split_genotype_by_ethinicity_2.py).
-   The output files are stored at [https://github.com/ankurgenomics/gwas_nf/tree/e1dfc22455242edf9bd3ec6dc8946433d0c8bd4a/INPUT/Gentotype_splitted_as_per_ethnic_group]([https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/OUTPUT](https://github.com/ankurgenomics/gwas_nf/tree/e1dfc22455242edf9bd3ec6dc8946433d0c8bd4a/INPUT/Gentotype_splitted_as_per_ethnic_group)).
+   The output files are stored at [Gentotype_splitted_as_per_ethnic_group]([https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/OUTPUT](https://github.com/ankurgenomics/gwas_nf/tree/e1dfc22455242edf9bd3ec6dc8946433d0c8bd4a/INPUT/Gentotype_splitted_as_per_ethnic_group)).

 3. **Converting Continuous Phenotype to Binary Case/Control Phenotype (Optional)**:
    For certain workflows, it may be necessary to convert continuous phenotypes to binary case/control phenotypes.
-This can be achieved using the script located at [https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/phenotype_txt_to_binary_ph.py](https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/phenotype_txt_to_binary_ph.py).
+This can be achieved using the script [phenotype_txt_to_binary_ph.py](https://github.com/ankurgenomics/gwas_nf/blob/c7c75fbb5578e83a4afa239becdf403c35ea006f/Python_scripts/phenotype_txt_to_binary_ph.py).

 4. **Nextflow Scripts for GWAS Analysis**:
-   The ethnicity-based split genotype files are used as input for the next steps, which are performed using modular and scalable Nextflow scripts located at [https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/Nextflow_Scripts](https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/Nextflow_Scripts).
+   The ethnicity-based split genotype files are used as input for the next steps, which are performed using modular and scalable [Nextflow_Scripts](https://github.com/ankurgenomics/gwas_nf/tree/c7c75fbb5578e83a4afa239becdf403c35ea006f/Nextflow_Scripts).

 5. **Quality Control and GWAS**:
    The Nextflow scripts perform standard quality control steps, including removing individuals and SNPs with high missingness for each ethnic group separately.
 They also perform GWAS for each ethnic group separately.